Lassen Volcanic National Park hikers

 • Additional details: The Juniper Lake Campground has minimal services (and no water).
 Just like the Warner Valley Campground, this place is pretty remote, takes time to get to and will get you away from any crowds.
 Click here for the latest information on the Juniper Lake Campground

-LASSEN VOLCANIC NATIONAL PARK CAMPGROUNDS - GROUP CAMPING
+LASSEN VOLCANIC NATIONAL PARK GROUP CAMPING

 Group camping is offered at four campgrounds: Butte Lake, Lost Creek, Manzanita Lake and Juniper Lake.